seanavery/jetson-nano-box/README.md

 Gstreamer is a great tool for handling video feeds.
 Highly recommend the [intro tutorials](https://gstreamer.freedesktop.org/documentation/tutorials/basic/index.html?gi-language=c) which use the C API.
 Your Jetpack Gstreamer comes with hardware acceleration out of the box.

 [nvarguscamerasrc](Hiaxu2bM2gk_VWiYivfDAs6PoSAV9LNuVKM_T1cAbmyGW6mYM8E_0c) is a Nvidia tool for automating camera bring up and configurations.
 It uses the [libargus](https://docs.nvidia.com/jetson/l4t-multimedia/group__LibargusAPI.html) API under the hood.
-You can further configure camera paramters like whitebalance, and exposure using this higher level api.
+You can further configure camera parameters like whitebalance, and exposure using this higher level api.

 You may notice some pink vignnetting on the outside edges of the frame.
 We can easily download some ISP overrides to solve this issue.
 This is a common issue with wide angle lenses.